Committing to Email Marketing

 Email marketing is the use of email to build brand awareness, nurture B2B and B2C relationships, generate leads, and motivate prospective and existing customers to take some type of action that benefits your business.

 From a brand standpoint, every email your business sends out is serving your marketing needs.
-But the term email marketing usually refers to a concerted campaign in which hundreds or even thousands of emails are sent to targeted recipients and designed to:
+The term email marketing usually refers to a concerted campaign in which hundreds or even thousands of emails are sent to targeted recipients and designed to:

 - Enhance relationships with current customers to encourage loyalty and continued business, or